Abdullatif2/Double-Edged-Defense/README.md

         IP address
         Time Stamps

-    - Catogerical values encoding: each unique value is encoded to a corrosponding intger value APDU format type u-format type information object address
+    - Categorical values encoding: each unique value is encoded to a corresponding integer value APDU format type u-format type information object address

     - Clear the dataset from Null values
-        All null values were replace with the corrosponding median of the feature
+        All null values were replaced with the corresponding median of the feature

 ### The preprocessing of the IEC MMS data includes the following tasks: